zeelvishalmehta/symfony-test/README.md

        - Restart apache server.<br>
        - Now you can run symfony application using http://symphart.test.<br>
        - Lastly, you have to add .htaccess file inside public folder and write general htaccess code.

+  <b>Notes:</b> You can check code for palindrome, anagram and pangram inside src/controller/CheckController file.